What Is Student AI Anxiety?

 The Honest Bottom Line

 Your degree is not worthless.
 But the way you use it may need to evolve.
-A computer science graduate who can only write basic code is more vulnerable than one who understands systems design, can evaluate AI-generated code, and knows when AI solutions are inappropriate.
+A computer science graduate who can only write basic code is more vulnerable than one who understands systems design, can evaluate AI-generated code, and knows when AI-driven decisions are inappropriate.
 A law student who memorized case law is more vulnerable than one who can craft legal strategy.
 The degree gives you the foundation.
 What you build on it — critical thinking, judgment, human skills — is what AI can't replicate.
+If you find yourself holding every assignment to an impossible AI-level standard, watch out for AI perfectionism — it can paralyze your progress more than any actual skills gap.

 How AI Affects Different Fields of Study